UW-GDA/SatMobFusion/README.md

 * Ji, M., Liu, L., Buchroithner, M., 2018.
 Identifying Collapsed Buildings Using Post-Earthquake Satellite Imagery and Convolutional Neural Networks: A Case Study of the 2010 Haiti Earthquake.
 Remote Sensing 10, 1689. https://doi.org/10.3390/rs10111689
 * Fayne, J., Bolten, J., Lakshmi, V., Ahamed, A., 2017.
 Optical and Physical Methods for Mapping Flooding with Satellite Imagery, in: Lakshmi, V. (Ed.), Remote Sensing of Hydrological Extremes, Springer Remote Sensing/Photogrammetry.
 Springer International Publishing, Cham, pp. 83–103. https://doi.org/10.1007/978-3-319-43744-6_5

+## Contact
+The authors can be contacted via email for any questions or help regarding this project.

++ Ekin Uğurel (ugurel [at] uw.edu)
++ Steffen Coenen (scoenen [at] uw.edu)

+## Documentation
+Further documentation can be found in the code.
+Each function and most code blocks contain their own comments and documentation with descriptions of e.g. function parameters.